-As a condition of employment, our NEOs are subject to an Executive Share Ownership Policy (the "Executive Ownership Policy") and are (and/or their spouses are) required to beneficially own and hold that number of Common Shares (including certain allocations thereto under the EPSP) having a minimum aggregate market value that is equal to three times their then applicable annual base salary by the date which is three years after the date of their respective employment agreement.
-In addition, the other employees participating in the LTIP are subject to an Employee Share Ownership Policy (the "Employee Ownership Policy") and are (and/or their spouses are) required to beneficially own and hold that number of Common Shares (including certain allocations thereto under the EPSP) having a minimum aggregate market value that is equal to 0.5, 0.75, one or two times the employee's then applicable base salary (or deemed base salary) by the date which is three years after the date of their respective employment agreement.
+As a condition of employment, our NEOs are subject to an executive share ownership policy (the "Executive Ownership Policy") and are (and/or their spouses are) required to beneficially own and hold that number of Common Shares (including certain allocations thereto under the EPSP) having a minimum aggregate market value that is equal to three times their then applicable annual base salary by the date which is three years after the date of their respective employment agreement.
+At this time each NEO meets the requirements of the Executive Ownership Policy.

-We believe these standards are meaningfully higher than share ownership requirements at other companies.
-We believe significant long-term share ownership best aligns executives and shareholders.
+We believe these standards are generally higher than share ownership requirements at other comparable companies and that significant long-term share ownership best aligns executives and shareholders.
+In addition, we recognize that the actual ownership by our NEOs is meaningfully higher than the minimum requirements under the Executive Ownership Policy.
 Market value shall be determined on December 31 of each year based on the greater of the market value thereof on that date and the weighted average purchase price of the Common Shares.

-The following table sets out the Common Share (including certain allocations thereto under the EPSP) as at December 31, 2020:
+The following table sets out the Common Share (including certain allocations thereto under the EPSP) as at December 31, 2021: